 Travelling by Car

 Free on-site parking is provided for visitors, in front of Warhammer World.
-If you will require special parking, such as for a minibus or coach, please contact us in advance to ensure we have suitable space.
-Motorbike parking is available to the left of the car park, and we advise you use your own appropriate anti theft lock device.
+If you require special parking, such as for a minibus or coach, please contact us in advance to ensure we have suitable space.
+Motorbike parking is available to the right of the car park, under the Bugman’s Bar balcony, and we advise you use your own appropriate anti theft lock device.

 Nottingham lies just east of the M1 motorway, which runs up the middle of the country, from London to Leeds.
 Leave the motorway at junction 24 or 25.
 You can also get to Nottingham by leaving the M1 at junction 26, and heading south down the A610.
 This road can get very busy, especially at peak times, so you may find it quicker to travel an extra junction down the motorway.